misstickles/memring/docs/README.md

 ## TODO

-- Read XML attribute (eg, falseness)
-- read XML from assets file
-- filter classification
-- Show position of calls (H, B, M, etc)
-  - based on end type (eg, 'b'?)
-- notation user input
-  - wrangle all the data!
-- bell start positions
-  - configure scale
-- multi columns
-  - option / if > X stage (?)
-  - repeat last row in column (first of next lead)
-- scale spacingwidth for different stages
-- options (accordion?) for settings in BL canvas
-  - sliders
-- move some of generate method to separate functions (?)
-- proper object for injected method (place notation, stage, bob, single)
-  - show bob, single
-- create list of exceptions for double-hunt methods
-  - allow to show 1/2 as hunt bells
-  - treble place methods (have a `huntbellPath`)
-  - what other type of exceptions, stedman?
-- Favourite
-- Show bluelines in multiple columns
-- Fix out of date version of Jackson (gone back this far to avoid THAT error static method not found)

 ### Persist data

 - To persist a view model when (eg, app is closed due to memory).
 Use for selected method / line / etc.